dullhunk/placement-visits/index.md

 3. Get students to reflect on what they could do better (with their manager)
 4. AOB

-Most employers can do these visits remotely via Zoom or Microsoft Teams.
+Most employers can do these visits remotely via Zoom, Microsoft Teams or similar video conferencing software.

 Once you've visited your tutees, please fill in the short tutees form at [bit.ly/placement-visit-form](https://bit.ly/placement-visit-form) (UoM login required) to capture this information and so that we know which students have been visited.
-The meetings usually last somewhere between 20 and 30 minutes.
+The meetings usually last somewhere between 15 and 30 minutes.

 ## 1: What have you been doing?